Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Discussion

-This study represents the first systematic exploration of medium-level personality expression in LLM-based agents, testing three uniform profiles from a possible 243 TMK combinations.
-While our approach revealed the preference for medium personality expression, future research should explore heterogeneous personality profiles combining different trait levels.
 Our TMK validation demonstrated that medium personality levels were most challenging to control precisely, with all validation misses occurring in medium-targeted traits.
-Importantly, these represented close misses within 0.5 Likert points of target ranges, with no medium targets migrating to extreme levels, highlighting both the innovation of achieving systematic medium-level control and opportunities for further methodological refinement.
+Importantly, these represented close misses within 0.5 Likert points of target ranges, with no medium targets migrating to extreme levels.
+More broadly, prompting-based personality manipulations may co-vary with other interaction behaviors known to shape user perceptions, such as sycophancy, praise, and gratitude \cite{fogg_silicon_1997, percival_say_2020, sun_be_2025}.
+Such behaviors may naturally accompany certain trait expressions (e.g., high agreeableness) \cite{yarkoni_personality_2010}, making it difficult to establish precise attribution to personality alone.

 We selected GPT-4o based on internal testing across multiple LLMs and consistency with prior research demonstrating the superior performance of OpenAI models in personality prompting tasks \cite{serapio-garcia_personality_2025, jiang_personallm_2024}.
 However, the rapid evolution of language models creates opportunities to validate these findings across newer architectures as they emerge.
 Finally, our text-based interface enabled precise experimental control but cannot address whether personality effects generalize to voice-based interactions, which may produce different personality perceptions and preferences \cite{chin_like_2024, desai_examining_2024}.